bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

 types externally, which can be useful for quickly building charts, or can avoid having to remember how to import and create a dataframe.

+.. _userguide_attribute_specification

 Attribute Specification
 ~~~~~~~~~~~~~~~~~~~~~~~

 An ``AttrSpec`` is a model for generating a look-up from a unique data label (ex. ('a',
-3)), into a chained iterable, and is what powers one-liner chart generation, while
+3)), into a chained iterable.
+This functionality is what powers one-liner chart
-allowing customized inputs as well.
+generation, while also providing flexibility for customized inputs.

 If you were to manually generate the glyphs in a plot, you might start by using Pandas
-``groupby`` to identify unique subsets of your data that you'd like to differentiate.
+:meth:`~pandas.DataFrame.groupby` to identify unique subsets of your data that you'd
-You would iterate over each data label and group, then assign unique attributes to the
+like to differentiate.
+You would iterate over each data label and data group and assign
-group.
+unique attributes to the group.

+**Simple Use Case**
 However, what if we don't want one specific attribute type per group?
 Instead, let's
 say we grouped by `['a', 'b']`, where `a` has 3 unique values and `b` has 10 unique
 values.
 We want to change the color by `a` and change the marker by `b`.
 In the groupby